pablodecm/paper-inferno/paper/paper.md

   evaluation for the observed data.
-  Furthermore, sometimes we are interested on inference drawn over a subset of the generative model parameters while taking into account model uncertainty or misspecification on the resulting interval estimation or hypothesis testing.
+  Furthermore, sometimes we are interested on inference drawn over a subset of the generative model parameters while taking into account model uncertainty or misspecification on the remaining nuisance parameter.
   In this work, we show how non-linear summary statistics can be constructed by minimising inference-motivated losses via stochastic gradient descent.
 header-includes: |